1844 - 1950

 1952

-Under the leadership of Fred Lip, the research undertaken since 1946 lead to the first electric watch, called "Electronic".
-It is presented on March 19th, 1952.
-It will be marketed in December 1958.
+Under the leadership of Fred Lip, the research conducted since 1946 led to the creation of the first electric watch, named "Electronic."
+It was unveiled on March 19, 1952, and was released for sale in December 1958.

 1967

-For the centenary of the company, Lip offered the "Nautic-Ski" in the spring of 1967.
-First waterproof watch at 200 meters under water (20 atmospheres) equipped with an inner rotating bezel located under the glass to avoid any movement that could cause a boating accident.
+For the company's centennial, Lip introduced the "Nautic-Ski" in the spring of 1967.
+It was the first waterproof watch rated for 200 meters underwater (20 atmospheres) and featured an inner rotating bezel placed under the glass to prevent accidental movement during navigation, ensuring safety.

 1968

-Always alone and at the forefront, Fred Lip embarks on the adventure of design with Prince François De Baschmakoff.
-This great colorist, known for his drawings in some fashion magazines, collaborates on the creation of new Lip models.
-Thus is born, a French mechanical watch with digital reading: the De Baschmakoff.
+Continuously innovative and ahead of his time, Fred Lip embarked on a design adventure with Prince François De Baschmakoff.
+This renowned colorist, known for his fashion magazine illustrations, collaborated in creating new Lip watch models.
+The result was the birth of a French mechanical watch with digital display: the De Baschmakoff.

 1974

-Claude Neuschwander, former Publicis and new General Manager of Lip, in 1974 called on 7 designers, coming from different horizons and considered in their part as the best.
-They participate in the 1975 collection: Roger Tallon, Rudolf Meyer, Marc Held, Michel Boyer, Isabelle Hebey, Michel Kinn and Jean Dinh Van.
-The result is bright and is, even today, at the forefront.
+Claude Neuschwander, former executive of Publicis and the new CEO of Lip, enlisted 7 designers from diverse backgrounds, all considered the best in their field.
+They contributed to the 1975 collection: Roger Tallon, Rudolf Meyer, Marc Held, Michel Boyer, Isabelle Hebey, Michel Kinn, and Jean Dinh Van.
+The outcome was brilliant and remains cutting-edge even to this day.

 2001

-Since 1935, Lip manufactures a small series of Type 10, aeronautical wristwatches, which will equip Jean Mermoz's "Croix du Sud".
-In homage to the birth of Jean Mermoz in 1901, Lip reissues the Type 10 in 2001.
+Since 1935, Lip has been producing a limited series of Type 10 aviation wristwatches, which were used on Jean Mermoz's "Croix du Sud" flight.
+In tribute to Jean Mermoz's birth in 1901, Lip reissued the Type 10 in 2001.

 2003

-Prisca Briquet, then head of the Lip collections, creates the Mythic while maintaining the brand's values: technical and avant-garde.
+Prisca Briquet, the then Head of Lip Collections, created the Mythic while upholding the brand's values of technical innovation and avant-garde design.

 2014

-The first truly waterproof French watch at 200 meters, the NAUTIC-SKI, a timeless and legendary timepiece, is the finest example of the brand's know-how.
-Robust, reliable and perfectly waterproof, NAUTIC-SKI has accompanied Eric TABARLY around the world to write his legend.
+The NAUTIC-SKI watch, the first truly waterproof French watch rated for 200 meters, is timeless and legendary, representing the brand's exceptional craftsmanship.
+Robust, reliable, and fully waterproof, NAUTIC-SKI accompanied Eric TABARLY worldwide, contributing to the creation of his legend.

 2015

-LIP is adorned with a zest of femininity with the range JULIETTE & HENRIETTE, small ladies' watches full of charm and nostalgia.
-Subtle alliance of elegance, femininity and vintage, it is the watch of yesteryear still very current.
-The future of LIP is shaping in Besançon...
+LIP adorns itself with a feminine touch through the JULIETTE & HENRIETTE range, small watches for women full of charm and nostalgia.
+A subtle blend of elegance, femininity, and vintage, it is the timepiece of yesteryears that remains very contemporary.
+The future of LIP is taking shape in Besançon...